Audio-visual models should understand both what they hear and what they see — but standard benchmarks like the VGGSound [1] can't verify either.

-The emergence of audio-visual foundation models underscores the importance of reliably assessing their multi-modal understanding.
-The VGGSound dataset is commonly used as a benchmark for evaluation audio-visual classification.
-However, our analysis identifies several limitations of VGGSound, including incomplete labelling, partially overlapping classes, and misaligned modalities.
-These lead to distorted evaluations of auditory and visual capabilities.
-To address these limitations, we introduce VGGSounder, a comprehensively re-annotated, multi-label test set that extends VGGSound and is specifically designed to evaluate audio-visual foundation models.
-VGGSounder features detailed modality annotations, enabling precise analyses of modality-specific performance.
-Furthermore, we reveal model limitations by analysing performance degradation when adding another input modality with our new modality confusion metric.
+The VGGSound dataset is commonly used to benchmark audio-visual classification, but it suffers from incomplete labelling, partially overlapping classes, and misaligned modalities, which distort evaluations of auditory and visual capabilities.
+We introduce VGGSounder, a comprehensively re-annotated, multi-label test set that extends VGGSound and is designed to evaluate audio-visual foundation models.
+VGGSounder adds detailed per-label modality annotations, enabling precise modality-specific analyses, and we reveal model limitations by measuring the performance degradation that occurs when a second input modality is added — our new modality confusion metric.

 @inproceedings{zverevwiedemer2025vggsounder,